Cycle commuting Q&A

 Riding a bike can be sweaty work, even if you’re not cycling in hot weather (not that likely in Scotland!) or up steep hills (more likely).
 If you have them, take advantage of work showers, or keep a bag of mini toiletries in your desk drawer.
 It’s amazing what a bit of deodorant and wet wipes can do to freshen a person up!

 Q: what if I have loads of stuff to carry?
 A: think about panniers or a cargo e-bike.

 You don’t want to be cycling with a heavy laptop bag swinging around, so your options include a rucksack or if you have a lot of things to carry, have a think about panniers so you can carry your stuff without any strain.
 For those who have lots to carry or need to do a school run before work, have you every considered a cargo bike?
 More and more places let you trial cargo e-bikes for four weeks free of charge.
 If you want to hear more, get in touch with us.

 And another point of reassurance, if you’re cycling during the day, to a meeting for example, you can also claim bike mileage allowance.

-The Cycle Friendly Employer Development Fund is open now, and you can apply for up to £25,000 to help get you and your team on their bikes.
+The Cycling Friendly Employer Development Fund is open now, and you can apply for up to £25,000 to help get you and your team on their bikes.
 Find out more here.